 - Animal feces

-If you're using a bin, make sure you cover the food with bedding to help avoid flies, other critters or pungent smells.
-This is key if your bin is indoors.
+If you're using a bin, make sure to cover the food with bedding to help minimize attention from flies or other critters and to reduce odors.
+Limiting odors is key if your bin is indoors.